Joshua-Barr/VIApp-ReactJS/README.md

 # Stock Evaluation Web App

-This project was bootstrapped with [Create React App] and a NodeJS API was added. yfinance contains https://github.com/ranaroussi/yfinance library and is referenced by the NodeJS API api contains a backend API running on localhost:9000 client contains the frontend react-app for displaing the relevant information to the end user
+This project was bootstrapped with Create React App and then Create express app was added for the backend API. yfinance contains https://github.com/ranaroussi/yfinance library and is referenced by the NodeJS API api contains a backend API running on localhost:9000 client contains the frontend react-app for displaing the relevant information to the end user